wwang93/WeiWang-Vino-.github.io/_pages/about.md

 There I worked as GA.

 ## 📚 Teaching and Community Contributions
 To further contribute to the Learning Design and Technology community, I worked as a Insruction Designer to design series of workshops [Teaching with Generative AI workshop](https://workshop.utk.edu/workshopinfo.php?workshop=1352) to equip educators with the knowledge and skills to integrate generative AI (GenAI) tools effectively into their teaching practices.
-Participants will explore the fundamentals of GenAI, delve into its applications in education, and learn how to utilize GenAI-enhanced tools for both teacher and student use, while also navigating ethical and privacy concerns.